timofeysie/heroes2/README.md

 So the home page route is not working.
 Going to the list of heroes works, with the hero details.

-The next part of the tut deals with that":
+The next part of the tut deals with that:
 ```
     {
         path: '',